 Sessions at the Tech Congress prioritize community discussion and ideation.
 Don’t expect sessions where various organizations present their Ed-Fi use cases as in a traditional conference.
 Instead, come expecting to participate by contributing your experience and your ideas.
 TC sessions are designed to expose and illuminate the hard problems through collaboration and discussion.

 Getting into the Weeds

 Don’t worry—we will be celebrating and connecting plenty at the Tech Congress, but we will also be getting to work.
 We have a long way to go to solve tough, intractable issues around the effective use of data at scale in K12 education.
 Come to the event prepared to spend your days “getting into the weeds” on the issues.

 More Sessions and Topics

-Not surprisingly, with the growth of the Ed-Fi Community, we are seeing a corresponding expansion in the variety and depth of our event sessions.
+Not surprisingly, with the growth of the Ed-Fi Community, we are seeing a corresponding expansion in the variety and depth of our working sessions.
 Up from 28 sessions in 2019, we are anticipating about 40 sessions at this year’s Tech Congress.

 Per the format of the TC, sessions are mostly designed to be interactive and solicit dialogue and feedback, but there is also a sprinkling of deep-dives on technical topics and a few training sessions, generally on advanced topics.